apache/predictionio/docs/manual/source/demo/tapster.html.md

 Love this tutorial and PredictionIO?
 Both are open source (Apache 2 License).
 [Fork](https://github.com/PredictionIO/Demo-Tapster) this demo and build upon it.
 If you produce something cool shoot us an email and we will link to it from here.

 Found a typo?
 Think something should be explained better?
-This tutorial (and all our other documenation) live in the main repo on at: https://github.com/PredictionIO/PredictionIO/tree/livedoc/docs/manual/source FIX.
+This tutorial (and all our other documenation) live in the main repo [here](https://github.com/PredictionIO/PredictionIO/blob/livedoc/docs/manual/source/demo/tapster.html.md).
 Our documentation is in the `livedoc` branch.
-Find out how to contribute documentation at http://docs.prediction.io/community/contribute-documentation/.
+Find out how to contribute documentation at [docs.prediction.io/community/contribute-documentation/](http://docs.prediction.io/community/contribute-documentation/).

 We &hearts; pull requests!